haba713/rust_libc_build_failure/README.md

 This is a copy of [BB8 PostgreSQL transaction example][1].
 [Cargo.toml](Cargo.toml) is copied from [here][2].

-Building fails on Mac M2:
+Building fails on macOS with M2 processor:

 ```
 $ cargo build